ibm-cloud-docs/cloud-pak-integration/getting-started.md

 Check the box verifying you have read the license agreements.
 Click **Install**.

+The namespace you use for installation of the Platform Navigator should match the name you set for the project.

 ## Next steps

-Once the installation completes, you can discover the host URL for the Platform Navigator with the following command.
+Once the installation completes, click **Offering Dashboard** to open the Platform Navigator.

+You can also discover the host URL for the Platform Navigator with the following command.

-`oc get route icp-proxy -n kube-system -o jsonpath='{.spec.host}'
+`oc get route icp-proxy -n kube-system -o jsonpath='{.spec.host}'`

-The full URL will then resemble "https://icp-proxy-host/integration".
+The full URL will then resemble "https://icp-proxy-host/icp4i".

 The Platform Navigator home page offers the ability to create instances of the various components.